adelansari/c-sharp-notes/00_notes/04_notes.md

 ## Overview

-The `04_review` folder is dedicated to exploring inheritance and polymorphism, two fundamental concepts in Object-Oriented Programming (OOP) in C#.
+This file is dedicated to exploring inheritance and polymorphism, two fundamental concepts in Object-Oriented Programming (OOP) in C#.
 This section helps in understanding how to create hierarchical class structures and leverage polymorphism for more dynamic and flexible code.

 ## Topics Covered